scrapy/scrapy/docs/topics/signals.rst

 You can connect to signals (or send your own) through the :ref:`topics-api-signals`.

+.. note:: Please see the :ref:`this FAQ entry <faq-dataclass-items>`
+          if you are using :func:`dataclasses.dataclass` objects as items

 Here is a simple example showing how you can catch signals and perform some action:
 ::